AES-Outreach/Full-Time-Interview-Summer-2022/README.md

 Welcome to the OutStem Full Time Technical Assessment

 ## Introduction
+_All scenarios in this assessment are fictional and are not reflective of the experience you will have during your day-to-day work._

 In this take-home assessment, we will look at your ability to design and implement a human friendly, responsive front-end authentication flow that will safely handle the user's account details and respond to a variety of authentication challenges.

-You will be given a few mock server endpoints that you will integrate with your application.
-Unfortunately, the back-end developers are all on vacation so you are required to understand the endpoints by looking at the references the developers wrote before they left.

-_All scenarios in this assessment are fictional and are not reflective of the experience you will have during your day-to-day work._

 ## The Challenge
 Recently, the business team proposed a unified identity authentication interface (let's call it AuthApp for now) for all of OutStem's applications.
 All of OutStem's apps will redirect the user to AuthApp when authentication is required.